-Sucrose intolerance is an underdiagnosed and misunderstood disorder.
-Patients who struggle with this disease wish that others understood what they are going through.
-Here are 12 things that someone with sucrose intolerance would like to educate others on:
+Sucrose Intolerance is an underdiagnosed and misunderstood disorder.
+Patients who struggle with Sucrose Intolerance wish that others understood what they are going through.
+Here are 12 things that someone with Sucrose Intolerance would like to educate others on:

 - Yes, even one treat can make me sick.
 Even just a little bit can harm me.